MiriamLeis/BotSC/README.md

 $ pip install --upgrade pysc2/
 ```

-## Get Starcraft II
+## Get StarCraft II
 *The follow instructions can be found on [PySC2](https://github.com/deepmind/pysc2 "PySC2 repository") repository*
 ### Linux
 Follow [Blizzard's documentation](https://github.com/Blizzard/s2client-proto#downloads) to get the linux version.
 By default, PySC2 expects the game to live in `~/StarCraftII/`.
 You can override this path by setting the `SC2PATH` environment variable or creating your own run_config.
 ### Windows/MacOS
 Our project depends on the full StarCraft II game and only works with versions that include the API, which is 3.16.1 and above.
-The easiest way to get Starcraft II is to install it from [Battle.net](https://eu.shop.battle.net/es-es).
+The easiest way to get StarCraft II is to install it from [Battle.net](https://eu.shop.battle.net/es-es).
 Even the [Start Edition](https://starcraft2.com/es-es/) will work.
 If you changed the install location, you might need to set the `SC2PATH` environment variable with the correct location.

 ## Get Minigames
 You have modified minigames used in this project on `mini_games\` folder.
-Copy this folder into your `Maps\` folder from your Starcraft II installation directory.
+Copy this folder into your `Maps\` folder from your StarCraft II installation directory.
 The default installation directories are:
 * Windows: `C:\Program Files (x86)\StarCraft II\`
 * Mac: `/Applications/StarCraft II/`